nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 >sudo kubeadm init --apiserver-advertise-address=<ec2 private ip> --pod-network-cidr=10.244.0.0/16 --ignore-preflight-errors=NumCPU
 >```

 > **Note**: There are a bunch of pod network providers and some of them use pre-defined `--pod-network-cidr` block.
-Check the documentation in the References part.
-We will use Flannel for the pod network and Flannel uses 10.244.0.0/16 CIDR block.
+Check the documentation at the References part.
+We will use Flannel for pod network and Flannel uses 10.244.0.0/16 CIDR block.

->- In case of problems, use the following command to reset the initialization and restart from Part 2 (Setting Up Master Node for Kubernetes).
+>- In case of problems, use following command to reset the initialization and restart from Part 2 (Setting Up Master Node for Kubernetes).

 >```bash
 >sudo kubeadm reset